isaick/vllm/README.md

 **Don't open Issues for general vLLM questions or non Windows related problems.
 Only Windows specific issues.** Any Issue opened that is not Windows specific will be closed automatically.

-**Don't request a wheel for your specific environment.** Currently, the only wheels I will publish are for Python 3.12 + CUDA 12.4 + torch 2.6.0.
-If you have another versions, build your own wheel from source by following the instructions below.
+**Don't request a wheel for your specific environment.** If your environment does not match the released wheel, build your own wheel from source by following the [instructions below](https://github.com/SystemPanic/vllm-windows?tab=readme-ov-file#building-from-source).

 ### Windows instructions:

 #### Installing an existing release wheel:

-1. Ensure that you have the correct Python and CUDA version of the wheel.
-The Python and CUDA version of the wheel is specified in the release version
+1. Ensure that you have the correct Python, Torch and CUDA version of the wheel.
+The Python, Torch and CUDA version of the wheel is specified in the release version.
-2. Download the wheel from the release version of your preference
+2. Download the wheel from the release version of your preference (latest wheel [here](https://github.com/SystemPanic/vllm-windows/releases/latest)).
 3. Install it with ```pip install DOWNLOADED_WHEEL_PATH```

 #### Building from source: